lilith0001/touchbarconfig/README.md

 The quotations indicating how many windows exist in a given workspace only track when you are moving existing windows between workspaces.

+Basically you can hold the current workspace to remove a quotation and hold a different workspace to add a quotation.
+Until I can make it better using swift or objc.

 Further development is needed to get system updates to script window monitoring upon opening and closing applications.

 # How to Set up: